ChromeAdmin/tabs-tabs-tabs-browser-extension/README.md

 We idle tabs so that you can keep opening even more tabs!!!

+Click the extensions icon to instantly idle a page.

 ## Safest extension.
 Minimal Permissions Needed.

 Complete privacy.
 Contains no analytics.
 Zero dependencies.